dd32/td-gh-ex/readme.txt

 == Copyright ==

-AyaBooks WordPress Theme, Copyright 2018 ayatemplates Theme name is distributed under the terms of the GNU GPL
+AyaBooks WordPress Theme, Copyright 2018 ayatemplates AyaBooks is distributed under the terms of the GNU GPL

 AyaBooks WordPress Theme bundles the following third-party resources: